-In addition to standard method of displaying blog page, or adding blog shortcode you can make any page displaying blog posts by assigning it “Blog – list” or “Blog – masonry” page templates.
+In addition to standard method of displaying blog page, or adding blog shortcode you can make any page displaying blog posts by assigning it “Blog – list” or “Blog – masonry & grid” page templates (Fig. 1)

 Content Area Options box defines whether content added via Text Editor will be displayed on this page: